bertvv/ansible-role-vsftpd/README.md

 # Ansible role `vsftpd`

-An Ansible role for PURPOSE.
+An Ansible role for setting up Vsftpd under CentOS/RHEL 7.
 Specifically, the responsibilities of this role are to:

+- install necessary packages
+- manage configuration
+- manage SELinux settings

+The following are out of the scope of this role:

--
+- configuring the firewall

 ## Requirements